CleanCut/green/README.md

 ### Bash and Zsh

-To enable bash-completion and zsh-completion of options and test targets when you press `Tab` in your terminal, add the following line to the Bash or ZSH config file of your choice (usually `~/.bashrc` or `~/.zshrc`)
+To enable Bash-completion and Zsh-completion of options and test targets when you press `Tab` in your terminal, add the following line to the Bash or Zsh config file of your choice (usually `~/.bashrc` or `~/.zshrc`)

 ```bash